National Evaluation: Advice & Guidance services – an evaluation of demand-side factors

 A second phase follow-up evaluation was commissioned by NHS E&I in Autumn 2019, which allowed interventions to be fully implemented or embedded into local systems and the focus to shift onto actual benefits and outcomes, and the experience of GPs who had received support.
 The associated evaluation report can be found below.

-Regional project: North East Vanguards
+System Evaluation: North East Vanguards

 The New Care Models (NCM) programme, being implemented through the vanguards, aimed to catalyse the widespread adoption of new models of care to improve the health and wellbeing of patients, the quality of care that patients receive as well as the efficiency of the overall system.
 Evaluation was an essential component and a core part of the approach developed by the central team at NHS E&I. NECS Research and Evidence team led the guidance and project management support for this evaluation process, providing a professional link between the five vanguards in North East and academic evaluation partners at Newcastle University, Durham University and the Northumbria University.